lriobo/ADMeth/README.md

 **1- Preprocess**: Loads raw Beta-values datasets (cases and controls), keeps only selected probes and orders them according to its position.

-**2- AD Training** (NOT AVAILABLE YET): Trains an AI anomaly detection model, based on AE, on a whole-blood samples dataset.
+**2- AD Training** (NOT AVAILABLE YET - SKIPPABLE): Trains an AI anomaly detection model, based on AE, on a whole-blood samples dataset.

 **3- AD Evaluate**: Measures anomalies in terms of MSE in selected datasets (cases and controls).